techflow-bogota/minecraft-scala/README.md

 but as this demo also has the Scala usage component, we will need to consider a set of additional steps to achieve this.

 ### Before Start
-Make sure you have JDK 8 installed on your machine and fork or clone this repository.
+Make sure you have
+- JDK 8 installed on your machine
+- You have forked or cloned this repository.
+- You have installed Eclipse or IntelliJ IDE.

+You can clone the repository by running `git clone https://github.com/techflow-bogota/minecraft-scala.git`

 ### Getting Started
 After forking or cloning the repository please run these commands being in the root of the project

 1. Setup the workspace.
     - Windows: `gradlew setupDecompWorkspace`
-    - Linux/Mac OS: `./gradlew setupDecompWorkspace`
+    - Linux/Mac OS: `./gradlew setupDecompWorkspace` make sure the `gradlew` file has the proper rights to be executed (`sudo 775 gradlew` command will do the trick).

     This will take a while as several resources will be downloaded from internet and also a Minecraft decompilation process will have place.